 Instructions

-- Pour the cream in a large saucepan.
+- Pour the first part of the cream (part 1) in a large saucepan.
 Slice the vanilla bean in half and scrape off the seeds with a small parring knife.
 Put both the seeds and the remaining vanilla pod in the saucepan.
 Stir to combine then heat up on low heat until it starts to simmer.
 Once it simmers, turn off the heat, cover with a lid and set aside to infuse for 10 to 15 minutes.

 - In the meantime, place the sugar and eggs in a large bowl.
 Whisk for about a minute to combine, then mix in the cornstarch.